 Forms of Social Media

-Mobile and web based technologies take many forms.
-The main forms used by midwives are: Email, Texting, Forums, Facebook, Twitter, Linkedln, Blogs, Ning, Wikis, OneTrueMedia and YouTube.
+Mobile and web-based technologies take many forms.
+The main forms used by midwives are Email, Texting, Forums, Facebook, Twitter, LinkedIn, Blogs, Ning, Wikis, OneTrueMedia and YouTube.
 Wikipedia has an extensive categorised list of social media.
 There are links on the Wikipedia page to an explanatory note about each modality.
-Google ‘social media’ and you will be amazed with what comes up for you to explore.
+Google ‘social media’ and you will be amazed by what comes up for you to explore.

 Uses of Social Media

 Ning is a useful social networking site for groups as it is password protected and requires moderation to enable access.
-You will find midwifery, birth and parent related communities on Ning.
+You will find midwifery, birth and parent-related communities on Ning.
 Another popular social media tool is blogging.
 Many midwives blog.
 The word ‘blog’ is the contraction of ‘Web log’ and is a website which functions as an open online journal maintained by an individual.
 The blog owner, or an invited guest, writes regular commentaries about events, ideas and/or experiences.
-An example of a midwifery blog is Queensland’s Rachel Reed’s Midwife Thinking.
+An example of a midwifery blog is Queensland’s Midwife Thinking by Rachel Reed.

 If you would like to find out more about the way that health professionals use social media, Sarah Stewart, the social media guru midwife has a blog article A discussion with health professionals about their use of social media with a video discussion on the use of social media.
 Sarah has initiated and coordinated the immensely successful and popular Virtual International Day of the Midwife, a virtual conference held over a 24-hour period on 5th May.
 This year, 2011, marks the third year of that conference.
-Details can be found on Sarah’s blog.
-Social media is making inroads into health care as healthcare facilities and doctors seek to improve patient doctor communication.
+You can find the details on Sarah’s blog.
+Social media is making inroads into health care as healthcare facilities and doctors seek to improve patient-doctor communication.
 Dr Kevin Pho, has a popular Medscape blog, Kevin MD.
 He also discusses on YouTube Social Media to Traditional Media the way that social media helps to prepare doctors to talk with patients and the general public.